 Our new report provides an overview of how the sector is performing and explores the challenges it faces as providers work towards delivering the NHS long term plan.

-Saffron Cordery responds to the pay rise announced today for parts of the public sector.
+Saffron Cordery responds to the publication of the planning guidance.